 - Tickets and Gate Passes: Start here to plan your 2021 Summer Assembly stay.

 - Accommodations: Secure your accommodations through our online directory and search engine (availability varies by season).
 Our Athenaeum Hotel follows CDC, state and local requirements regarding health and safety measures; if you’re staying in private accommodations, check with your host regarding their procedures.

-- Refunds: Make any ticket purchases with the assurance that our generous refund policies, applied to any purchase of Institution-provided tickets or accommodations, mean your investment is safe.
+- Refunds: See our Ticketing Policies page.
 If you’re staying in privately owned accommodations, please check with the host regarding their separate refund policies.